 Take the following additional steps to reduce the risk of a wildfire damage:

 - Clear out combustible material from around buildings.
-Move away gas tanks, rake up leaves, clear dead branches and brush, and clean out gutters.
+FEMA recommends creating a fire-resistant zone of at least 30 feet by moving gas tanks, raking leaves, clearing dead branches and brush, and cleaning out gutters.

 - Avoid landscaping that increases the risk of fire damage, such as avoiding flammable plants near buildings, weeding regularly, and keeping grass short.